Celebrate 2015 National Undergraduate Research Week, April 13-17, 2015!

 These are available from the National Institutes of Health (NIH) but are helpful for any research, internship, or job applicant.

-Northeast Regional Honors Council Annual Meeting, Niagara Falls, NY, April 3-6, 2014.
+Northeast Regional Honors Council Annual Meeting, Gettysburg, PA, April 3-6, 2014.

 National Collegiate Honors Council Annual Meeting, Denver, CO, November 5-9, 2014.